1. SAP Glossary

 3. stock account

-What is stock account in SAP SBO - SAP Business One?
+What is 'stock account' in SAP SBO - SAP Business One?

-SAP Term: stock account
+stock account - Overview

 • Component: SBO